solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # Introduction to hosting MySQL on Azure

-Now that you understand the benefits of a MySQL deployment and a few common models to operate MySQL, this section explains approaches to host MySQL on Azure and the advantages of the Azure platform.
+Now that you understand the benefits of MySQL and a few common deployment models, this section explains approaches to hosting MySQL on Azure and the advantages of the Azure platform.

 ## Advantages

-The Azure platform is trusted by millions of customers, and there are over 90,000 Cloud Solution Providers partnered with Microsoft.
-Azure allows firms to easily modernize their applications, expedite application development, and tailor their applications for their industries.
-MySQL is a cost-effective database engine, and the Azure platform offers a high-quality support service to meet enterprise needs.
+The Azure platform is trusted by millions of customers around the world, and there are over 90,000 Cloud Solution Providers partnered with Microsoft to add extra benefits and services to the Azure platform.
+By leveraging Azure, organizations can easily modernize their applications, expedite application development, and adapt application requirements to meet the demands of their users.

-By offering solutions on Azure, ISVs can access the largest B2B market.
-In addition, through the [Azure Partner Builder's Program](https://partner.microsoft.com/marketing/azure-isv-technology-partners), Azure assists ISVs with offering their solutions for customers to evaluate, purchase, and deploy.
+By offering solutions on Azure, ISVs can access one of the largest B2B markets in the world.
+Through the [Azure Partner Builder's Program](https://partner.microsoft.com/marketing/azure-isv-technology-partners), Microsoft assists ISVs with the tools and platform to offer their solutions for customers to evaluate, purchase, and deploy with just a few clicks of the mouse.

-Azure's development tools, such as Visual Studio and low-code Power Apps, are part of the platform's meteoric success.
+Microsofts's development suite includes such tools as the various Visual Studio products, Azure DevOps, GitHub, and low-code Power Apps.
+All of these have contributed to Azure's success and growth through their tight integrations with the Azure platform.
 Companies that adopt capable, modern tools are 65% more innovative, according to a [2020 McKinsey & Company report.](https://azure.microsoft.com/mediahandler/files/resourcefiles/developer-velocity-how-software-excellence-fuels-business-performance/Developer-Velocity-How-software-excellence-fuels-business-performance-v4.pdf)

+TODO: Find image without black background.

 ![This image demonstrates common development tools on the Microsoft cloud platform to expedite application